gigagedianidze/gigagedianidze/README.md

 👋 Hello, I'm Giga Gedianidze!

-🔧 With a strong Engineering background and decades of experience, I've honed my problem-solving skills in the real world.
+🔧 With a strong Engineering background and decades of experience, Today, my heart belongs to coding.

-💻 Today, my heart belongs to coding, where I channel my engineering expertise into crafting refined solutions.

-🚀 I'm driven by a relentless passion to explore, innovate, and contribute to the ever-evolving tech landscape.

-🛠️ You can check out my coding journey and projects here on GitHub

 📫 Let's connect!
 Feel free to reach out to me on GitHub or via email at gigagedianidze@gmail.com